Canadian hip-hop: Early to mid-1990s: Fight for recognition

 In 1990, Denham Jolly's company Milestone Radio applied to the CRTC for an urban music station in Toronto, which would have been the first such station in Canada, but that application was denied in favour of a country music station—which Toronto already had on its radio dial.

 The decision was controversial, and hurt the Canadian hip hop scene considerably.
-Hip-hop and R&B fans in Toronto relied on Buffalo, New York's WBLK, an US station with no Canadian content responsibilities, while other Canadian cities often had no access to any urban music radio stations at all.
+Hip-hop and R&B fans in Toronto relied on Buffalo, New York's WBLK, a US station with no Canadian content responsibilities, while other Canadian cities often had no access to any urban music radio stations at all.
 After 1992, Michie Mee was the only Canadian rapper to make an appearance on the national pop charts until 1998—and even she didn't accomplish the feat with a hip hop song, but by partnering with the alternative rock band Raggadeath for 1995's "One Life".